jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 * assemble (CTRL+0).
 A window asks you for 4 parameters:

-* set target as first param, i.e. MSP_EXP430FR5969
+* set your target as first param, i.e. MSP_EXP430FR5969

 * then execute. the output will be \binaries\MSP_EXP430FR5969.txt